prettydiff/wisdom/performance_frontend.md

 ## String Parsing
 String parsing is perhaps the greatest villain to performance.
 In isolation string parsing using a standard convention does not appear to be slow, but practical performance considerations do not account for instruction isolation.
-Examples of automated string parsing in the browser include: assignments to innerHTML, query selectors, JSON.stringify and so forth.
+Examples of automated string parsing in the browser include: assignments to innerHTML, query selectors, console.log, JSON.stringify, and so forth.
-I shave 100ms of load time off my application by eliminating using of assignment to innerHTML.
+I shaved 100ms of load time off my application by eliminating using of assignment to innerHTML.
 Query selectors are several orders of magnitude slower than searching the DOM using other standard methods and/or relational properties.

 The solution to eliminating use of JSON.stringify, at least for network traffic, is gRPC from Google.
 Google claims gRPC is 10 times faster than JSON over HTTP and I agree with their assessment. gRPC makes using of binary data payloads in a format called *protobuf* over a single TCP socket, which in the browser means [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API).

+## Logging
+Any logging to the console or terminal imposes a measurable performance penalty.
+With consideration for compounding effects numerous uses of console.log can add substantial time to a page load.
+I continue to use logging as my prior means of debugging and code investigation, but ensure logging is limited to debugging.
+To accomplish this I use an ESLint rule to error on any use of console.log with exceptions for a few files dedicated for logging output.
+I wrote a small library to perform console.log on the terminal, which in Node is a convenience method over `process.stdout`.
+I also wrote extended console.log in the browser so that any troubleshooting occurring in the browser is reported to Node for logging in the terminal in case I am not able to see it in the browser even with persistent logging enabled from the developer tools.

 ## Transmission
 In the application I have chosen to not use gRPC because I have found protobuf to be extremely inconvenient.